Maintenance Work Orders

 - Charges Associated with Minor Construction Work:

 - For minor construction work when total cost of labor and materials is under one hundred (100) dollars, materials are charged directly to the customer's budget and customer does not pay for labor.

 - For minor construction work when total cost of labor and materials exceed one hundred (100) dollars, an Estimate Request Form is needed, maintenance shops provide a lump sum estimate using twenty (20) dollars per hour as the labor rate, and upon completion of work, the department is charged based on the agreed-to estimate.
 An Estimate Request Form is required.

 - Major Construction Work: Most work which costs in excess of three thousand (3,000) dollars is classified as major construction work.
 Work must be requested using the Estimate Request form.
 Work of this nature generally requires the use of contractual services and will be coordinated by the FM Department Coordination Center.
 Projects of this nature are initiated by calling in the request to 434.395.2304.
 Scheduling will occur following budget approval and authorization by the appropriate vice president based on availability of facilities and the contractor's work schedule.

 - Priorities: Priorities for routine work order requests are set by the lead man of each trade shop.
-Priorities for large scale work, including construction, shall be set by the Director of Facilities Management or designee.
+Priorities for large scale work, including construction, shall be set by the Executive Director of Facilities Management or designee.

 - Scheduling: If scheduling is required for routine work order requests, the FM Department Coordination Center is responsible for communicating with the requester to determine appropriate timing.

-- Funding: The Director of Facilities Management budgets only for normal maintenance, custodial and labor work.
+- Funding: The Executive Director of Facilities Management budgets only for normal maintenance, custodial and labor work.
 Work involving construction, alterations, renovation furnishings and product manufacturing is normally funded by the requester, requester's department or from other sources.